 You are here:

-Due to the developing events of COVID-19, True Child & Family Service have updated their service provision.
+Due to COVID-19, True Child & Family Service have updated their service provision.
 If you have an appointment coming up, please contact the office or read more about the changes here.

 True Child & Family Service provides therapeutic and education services specialising in sexual assault, sexual abuse and sexually reactive behaviours.
 We work from a trauma-informed base and understand the specific impact trauma has on a child's development.
 Our therapists employ a variety of modalities including play, art, experiential, expressive, narrative and talk therapies.
 Counselling is free, confidential and always at the child's pace.

 We work with children and young people who: